analogdevicesinc/ai8x-synthesis/README.md

 ### Prerequisites

 This software currently supports Ubuntu 18.04 LTS.
-*Note: Ubuntu 20.04 LTS works, but requires CUDA 11 which is not yet officially supported by PyTorch.*
+*Note: Ubuntu 20.04 LTS works, but requires CUDA 11 which is not officially supported by PyTorch 1.5.1.*
 The server version is sufficient, see https://ubuntu.com/download/server.
 *Note: The Windows Subsystem for Linux (WSL) currently does <u>not</u> support CUDA.*